Sentinal4D/cellshape/README.md

 ### Data availability
 Datasets to reproduce our results in our paper are available [here](https://sandbox.zenodo.org/record/1080300#.YsX7f3XMIaz).
 - SamplePointCloudData.zip contains a sample dataset of a point cloud of cells in order to test our code.
 - FullData.zip contains 3 plates of point cloud representations of cells for several treatments.
-This data can be usedto reproduce our results.
+This data can be used to reproduce our results.
 - Output.zip contains trained model weights and deep learning cell geometric features extracted using these trained models.
 - BinaryCallMasks.zip contains a sample set of binary masks of cells which can be used as input to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper) to test our point cloud generation code.